Do I need one?

-The dome shaped parasol pole is in two halves which join together in a cog mechanism so you can alter the tilt of the canopy for optimum shade.
+The small metal parasol is in two halves which join together with a cog mechanism so you can alter the tilt of the canopy for optimum shade.
 The bottom pole has a ground spike on the end for those vital parasol moments when you don’t have a stand to hand.

-The Balinese ones come in two halves with a metal shaft and peg for stability.
+The smaller bamboo and wooden ones come in two halves with a metal shaft and peg for stability.
 They don't tilt.

 Big Aretha and Big Liberace are on wooden frames with metal fittings.
 The pole comes in two halves and there is a cord to raise the parasol.

 Do you sell stands?